Greenfoot5/Bestagon-Defence/STYLE_GUIDELINES.md

 #### 2.3.2 Variable Access Level

 In C#, variables have a concept of access level.
 Public means any code outside the class can access the variable.
 Protected means only the class and any child classes can access this variable internally.
 Private means only this class and no child classes can access this variable.
 Variables should only be made public if necessary.

-Prefer to use the attribute `[SerializeField]` instead of making a variable public.

 #### 2.3.4 Local Variables

 Local variables should use camelCase.

-Implicitly Typed Local Variables
+###### Implicitly Typed Local Variables

 Use implicit typing for local variables when the type of the variable is obvious from the right side of the assignment, or when the precise type is not important.